michaeltruong2012/tenpinbowling-score-maven/README.md

 - Appropriate use of access modifiers
 - Superfluous code (Code which adds or does nothing for the solution is not desired)

+# Reference game simulation

-# To verify the scores, refer to the website http://bit.ly/2kVCSTk.
+To verify the scores, refer to the website http://bit.ly/2kVCSTk.

+# Build and run

+To build and execute all tests with Maven 3, invoke:

+mvn clean install

+To run the application in CLI, invoke:

+mvn exec:java -Dexec.args={arguments}